opentensor/bittensor-subnet-template/docs/running_on_testnet.md

 >> Enter password to unlock key: # Enter your wallet password.
 >> Register subnet? [y/n]: <y/n> # Select yes (y)
 >> ⠇ 📡 Registering subnet...
-✅ Registered subnetwork # Your subnet will be registered on netuid = 1 because you are running a local chain.
+✅ Registered subnetwork with netuid: 1 # Your subnet netuid will show here, save this for later.
 ```

 10. Register your validator and miner keys to the networks.